Eugene Tucker recalls well the day in March 2020 when much of the staff started working from home.

 “I think more than anything, it has forced us to rapidly become comfortable with remote technology that I think there was some hesitancy to embrace prior to COVID,” he said.

-Back at HOK, Tucker said that Zoom and Microsoft Teams became the norm and the transition was surprisingly smooth.
+Back at HOK, Tucker said Zoom and Microsoft Teams became the norm and the transition was surprisingly smooth.

-“I kind of got to see people more face-to-face than I usually did,” he remarked.
+“I kind of got to see people more face-to-face than I usually did,” he said.
 “With Zoom, we were able to put more names to faces and get to have more of those connections.”